tronkko/arkki/README.md

 ## Retrievable Everywhere

-Backup volumes in Arkki are created with standard Linux tools and stored as ordinary files onto a remote server.
+Backup volumes in Arkki are created with standard Linux tools (gpg, bzip2, tar) and the volumes stored as ordinary files onto a remote server.
 As such, you can retrieve backup volumes and recover files on every Linux computer even without Arkki installed.

 # Usage